landonepps/airplay2-receiver-sound/README.md

-## Details that didnt't changed from the original
+## Details that didn't changed from original

 Tested on Python 3.7.5 / macOS 10.15.2 with iPhone X 13.3 and Raspberry Pi 4